 The Psychological Counseling Center (PCC) staff regularly consults with students who are concerned about their friends.
-Students contact us about friends who have expressed thoughts or exhibited behaviors that may indicate a risk for suicide or homicide, alcohol or other substance abuse, disordered eating behavior, uncontrollably angry behavior, or notably sad or depressed behavior, such as not attending classes, or not participating in activities with friends.
+Students contact us about friends who have expressed thoughts or exhibited behaviors that may indicate a risk for suicide or homicide, alcohol or other substance abuse, disordered eating behavior, uncontrollably angry behavior, or notably sad or depressed behavior, including not attending classes, or not participating in activities with friends.

 If you are concerned about a friend, you can talk with your friend directly, discuss your concerns with your Resident Advisor (RA) or Resident Director (RD), contact OASIS/HAVEN to speak with a peer crisis volunteer, or speak with a mental health professional at the PCC 845-257-2920.